rakeshshriwas/JS_Program/README.md

 }

 console.log('Reverse a String Using built-in Methods:', reverseUsingBuiltInFunction('HelloIndore'));
+console.log('Reverse a String each word Using built-in Methods:', reverseUsingBuiltInFunction('Hello Im Rakesh Shriwas From Indore '));

+Output:
-Output: Reverse a String Using built-in Methods: erodnIolleH
+Reverse a String Using built-in Methods: erodnIolleH Reverse a String each word Using built-in Methods: erodnI morF sawirhS hsekaR mI olleH

 ```